Do painters need insurance?

 The cost of insurance for a painting business varies.
 An important factor is whether you are a residential or commercial painter, and if you paint exteriors or interiors.
 The cost will also vary depending on how much liability insurance you need, how many employees you have, and how many vehicles you own or hire.

-If you’re a one-person painting company, your liability insurance policy could be as little as $100 a month.
+Painters can typically expect to pay less than $1,000 a year for painter liability insurance.
+And if you’re just a one-person painting company, your liability insurance policy could be as little as $75 a month.

-As you grow, your commercial insurance plan will cost more because you will be exposed to more risk.
-It helps to understand liability limits and state workers’ comp requirements as well, because both of these factors affect insurance rates.
+As you grow, your commercial insurance plan will cost more because you will have more risk.
+It helps to understand the liability limits and workers’ comp requirements of your state as well, because both of these factors affect insurance rates.
 (That’s where an insurance expert really comes in handy.)

-The best way to figure out exactly how much your insurance will cost is to get a painting insurance quote for any coverages you’re interested in.
+The best way to figure out exactly how much your insurance will cost is to complete a quick online application, and we’ll compare quotes to find you the best coverage.

 We can save you money.

-Get a free online estimate and we’ll compare rates from over 30 insurance providers to find you the right painting insurance coverage at the best price.
-We offer free quote comparisons with zero commitment.
+Get a free online estimate and we’ll compare painter insurance rates from over 30 providers to find you the right coverage at the best price.
+(And we’ll do that at no extra charge to you.)